 Agonda beach is the perfect beach in Goa for anyone who wants to relax away from it all.
-This seemingly endless pristine beach stretches for miles.
+This seemingly endless pristine beach stretches for almost two miles.
 It's lined with shacks and huts, some simple and some fancy.
 Hawkers aren't allowed on the beach, so you'll be able to remain refreshingly undisturbed.

 The weather in Agonda is warm weather throughout the year.
 Temperatures rarely reach more than 33 degrees Celsius (91 degrees Fahrenheit) during the day or drop below 20 degrees Celsius (68 degrees Fahrenheit) at night.
 Some winter nights can get a bit chilly from December to February though, and the humidity really rises during the summer in April and May.
 Rain comes from the southwest monsoon from June to August.
 The beach huts are dismantled at this time and the beach is deserted.
 The tourist season kicks off in late October and starts winding up late March.

 - Find out more about the weather and climate in Goa.